Tabletop RPG and D&D holiday gift ideas (updated for 2022)!

 For those who have superstitions about rolling, maybe you want to look at a dice tower!

-There are also some pretty sweet looking clear ones out there so kids can watch the dice fall.
+There are also some pretty sweet looking clear ones out there so players (especially kids) can watch the dice bounce around as they fall.

 Following the theme about dice superstitions, a dice jail (or timeout chair) can also be pretty funny to add in.
 If your players often complain about the dice being against them, having a dice jail at the table can be a lighthearted way to give them a nod.